- Live Rates

 Notes: In this context, a “one-unit” property is a regular single-family home.
 That’s the limit that applies to most home buyers in Snohomish County.
 The two, three, and four-unit caps mostly apply to real estate investors purchasing multi-unit properties like duplexes and triplexes.

 Recently, the Federal Housing Finance Agency (FHFA) announced that it would increase the maximum conforming loan limits for mortgages purchased by Fannie Mae and Freddie Mac.
-In most of the country, the 2021 maximum limit for a one-unit property will be $548,250.
-But in many counties – including Snohomish County – the limit will be much higher.
-In the case of Snohomish County, WA, the new 2021 conforming loan limit will be $776,250.
+In most of the country, the 2021 maximum limit for a one-unit property is $548,250.
+But in many counties – including Snohomish County – the limit is much higher.
+In the case of Snohomish County, WA, the new 2021 conforming loan limit is $776,250.

 Loan limits are set at the county level, officially, but they are usually the same across an entire metro area.
-So the 2020 caps shown above apply to the greater Seattle metropolitan area, including King, Pierce, and Snohomish counties.
+So the 2021 caps shown below apply to the greater Seattle metropolitan area, including King, Pierce, and Snohomish counties.

 |County||1 Unit||2 Unit||3 Unit||4 Unit|

 This change should come as welcome news to home buyers and mortgage shoppers in Snohomish County.
 The higher loan limits will give borrowers more properties to choose from, without venturing into jumbo mortgage territory.
 (A jumbo loan is one that exceeds the conforming loan limit within the county where the home is located, and therefore cannot be sold to Fannie Mae and Freddie Mac.)

 According to Zillow, the median home price across Snohomish County rose by 11.4% during 2020, to land at $534,500 by the end of 2020.
 So why is the single-family conforming loan limit for Snohomish County so much higher than that?
 The answer has to do with the metro area grouping mentioned earlier.